ROS2 Plugin

 -1 |

-QOS liveliness lease duration option (in milliseconds).
-If the publisher does not declare liveliness within this duration, it is considered inactive |
+QOS liveliness lease duration in milliseconds option; if the publisher does not declare liveliness within this time, it is considered inactive |

 clients_options[i].remapping_rule |